CoconutJJ/zoom-bot/README.md

 Been updated to support built-in screen and audio recording.
 Currently only been tested on Linux devices.

+## Recording video/audio from video conferencing calls
+If you’re looking to use this repo to retrieve video or audio streams from meeting platforms like Zoom, Google Meet, Microsoft Teams, consider checking out [Recall.ai](https://www.recall.ai), an API for meeting recording.
+Please note that Recall.ai is a sponsor of this repository.

 ## Update: May 27th 2021

 This little script seems to have attracted a bit of attention, I've updated the